Essential dimension of group schemes over a local scheme: Definitions and general results

-For any scheme $T$ we call $\mathfrak{C}_T$ the full subcategory of $\Sch{T}$ given by faithfully flat schemes $X$ of locally finite presentation over $T$ with geometrically integral fibers.
+For any scheme $T$ we call $\mathfrak{C}_{T}$ the full subcategory of $(\mathrm{Sch}/T)$ given by faithfully flat schemes $X$ of locally finite presentation over $T$ with geometrically integral fibers.

-\begin{lemm} Let $f:X\to T$ be a flat morphism. \begin{itemize} \item[(i)] If $f$ is of locally finite presentation, $T$ irreducible and any fiber is irreducible then $X$ is irreducible. \item[(ii)] If $X$ and $T$ are locally noetherian, $T$ is reduced and all fibers of $f$ are reduced then $X$ is reduced. \end{itemize} \end{lemm} \begin{proof} (i) Since $f$ is flat of locally finite presentation then $f$ is open.
-Now let $U$ and $V$ two open set of $Y$.
+\begin{lemm} Let $f:X\to T$ be a flat morphism. \begin{itemize} \item[(i)] If $f$ is of locally finite presentation, $T$ irreducible and any fiber is irreducible then $X$ is irreducible. \item[(ii)] If $X$ and $T$ are locally noetherian, $T$ is reduced and any fiber of $f$ is reduced then $X$ is reduced. \end{itemize} \end{lemm} \begin{proof} (i) Since $f$ is flat of locally finite presentation then $f$ is open.
+Now let $U$ and $V$ be two open sets of $Y$.
 Then $f(U)$ and $f(V)$ are open since $f$ is open.
 Moreover their intersection is non-empty since $T$ is irreducible.
 Let $t$ be a point of this intersection.
 So $U$ and $V$ intersect the fiber over $t$.
 Since any fiber of $f$ is irreducible then there is point over $t$ contained in $U$ and $V$.
 So $X$ is irreducible.